les-tontons-crafters/xtrem-tdd/content/Flavours/no-for-loops.md

         .filter { it.tags.contains(searchedTag) }
 ```

-> In this example, we should also encapsulate some logic inside `Blog` and `Post` classes insted of envying data from them in the `Filter` method
+> In this example, we should also encapsulate some logic inside `Blog` and `Post` classes instead of envying data from them in the `Filter` method
 Let's keep this discussion for another flavour 😉

 ## Constraint